molendijk/QO100_LO_ADF4351_Loader/README.md

 ## Purpose

-In order to create an 2.4 GHz uplink to the QO100 geostationary satelite using a standard HF transmitter operating in the range of 50 MHz up-to 50.5 MHz (6m), the up-converter needs to be supplied with an LO of 2350 MHz yielding the Narrow-band QO100 transmit frequency of 2400 MHz up-to 2400.5 MHz.
+In order to create an 2.4 GHz uplink to the QO100 geostationary satellite using a standard HF transmitter operating in the range of 50 MHz up-to 50.5 MHz (6m), the up-converter needs to be supplied with an LO of 2350 MHz, yielding the Narrow-band QO100 up-link frequency of 2400 MHz up-to 2400.5 MHz.
 Such an LO can be easily created by using the ADF4351 synthesizer evaluation board as available from multiple sources at AliExpress.

-The only issues with these evaluation boards are
+Some issues with these evaluation boards are:
 1. The necessity to connect an external ADF4351 register loader to the SPI-like port
 2. The probably unoptimized PLL loop-filter
 3. The layout of these boards is undocumented, making it difficult to identify the parts of 2